Cyberactivism and Citizen Journalism in Egypt: Digital Dissidence and Political Change (Palgrave Macmillan, 2016).

 From the editors: Media Evolution on the Eve of the Arab Spring brings together some of the most celebrated and respected names in Arab media research to reflect on the communication conditions that preceded and made the Arab uprisings possible.

-Covering Bin Laden: Global Media and the World’s Most Wanted Man
+War and Words: Al Jazeera and Al Qaeda in Covering Bin Laden: Global Media and the World’s Most Wanted Man (2015)

 The story of Al Jazeera’s meteoric rise is tied up with Osama bin Laden, Al Qaeda, and the so-called War on Terror.
 Both Al Qaeda and Al Jazeera are phenomena at the nexus of globalization, resistance, and identity.
 Their rise to global prominence was also made possible by globalization and networked transnational media, namely the Internet and satellite television.
 Al Jazeera was often credited with building a new public sphere and pan-Arab identity while at the same time providing an Arab perspective on the series of U.S.-led incursions in the Middle East that became known as the War on Terror.
 Its rise happened to coincide with Al Qaeda’s rise and occurred amid extensive American forays into the Middle East, which were widely opposed in the region and thus not surprisingly led to highly critical coverage of a range of U.S. actions and policies toward the region and toward Muslims.
 Al Qaeda is primarily known to the outside world through the media and to its ideological adherents through mediated networks on the Internet and social media.